Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

-Actual physical control is a term used in Florida law meaning the person must be physically in or on the vehicle and have the capability to operate the vehicle, regardless of whether he or she is actually operating the vehicle at the time.
-If a person is found to be in actual physical control of a vehicle while under the influence of drugs or alcohol, that person could face DUI charges.
+In DUI cases, actual physical control means that a person is either physically in or on the motor vehicle.
+It means that a person has the capability to operate the vehicle, regardless of whether they are actually operating the vehicle at the time.
+A person who is found in actual physical control of a vehicle while under the influence of drugs or alcohol can face DUI charges.

 This term often applies in DUI cases when a driver pulls over to “sleep off” the intoxication.
-If the person remains in the driver seat, he or she again could be considered in actual physical control of the vehicle, whether or not the vehicle was turned on.
+By remaining in the driver’s seat, even with the intention of sleeping, he or she could be considered in actual physical control of the vehicle and be charged with DUI.

 Back to top